NORD gratefully acknowledges Bernard Zazula, MD, for assistance in the preparation of this report.

 Underlying damage to the lymphatic system may leave individuals susceptible to secondary bacterial and fungal infections that can greatly worsen the condition.
 Although the legs, arms and external genitalia are most often affected, elephantiasis can affect any area of the body.

-Elephantiasis is caused by obstruction of the lymph vessels of the lymphatic system.
+Elephantiasis is caused by under-treatment of lymphedema, and due to the obstruction of the lymph vessels of the lymphatic system.
 As lymph moves through the lymphatic system, it is filtered by a network of small structures known as lymph nodes that help to remove microorganisms (e.g., viruses, bacteria, etc.) and other foreign bodies.
 Groups of lymph nodes are located throughout the body, including in the neck, under the arms (axillae), at the elbows, and in the chest, abdomen, and groin.
 In addition to the lymph nodes, the lymphatic system includes the spleen, which filters worn-out red blood cells and produces lymphocytes, and the tonsils, which are masses of lymphoid tissue in the throat region that help to fight infection.
 Lymphatic tissues also include the thymus, a relatively small organ behind the breastbone that is thought to play an important role in the immune system until puberty, as well as the bone marrow, which is the spongy tissue inside the cavities of bones that manufactures blood cells.
 Lymphatic tissue may also be located in other regions of the body, such as the skin, small intestine, liver, and other organs.

 In underdeveloped regions of South America, Central Africa, Asia, the Pacific Islands and the Caribbean, obstruction can be caused by a parasitic disease known as lymphatic filariasis.
 Lymphatic filariasis is caused by three different species of worms known as Brugia malayi, Brugia timori and Wuchereria bancrofti.
 These worms cause damage and inflammation to the lymphatic system.
 The larval form of the worms is introduced into the human body through the bite of infected mosquitoes.